chef/chef-web-docs/snapshots/release_chef_11-8/source/install_dk.rst

 For a workstation that will interact with the open source Chef server, do the following:

 * Create a knife.rb file.
-This `configuration file <https://docs.chef.io/config_rb_knife.html>`_ must be created by running ``knife configure --initial`` on the machine that will be run as a workstation.
+This :doc:`configuration file <config_rb_knife>` must be created by running ``knife configure --initial`` on the machine that will be run as a workstation.
 The ``validation_key`` attribute in the knife.rb file must specify the path to the validation key.
 The ``validation_client_name`` attribute defaults to ``chef-validator`` (which is the chef-validator.pem private key created by the open source Chef server on startup).
 When prompted for the URL for the Chef server, use the FQDN for the Chef server.
 * Create a USER.pem file.
 (This private key is created at the same time as the knife.rb file when running ``knife configure --initial``.)
 * Find the chef-validator.pem file on the open source Chef server.
 This private key is created by the open source Chef server on startup and is located in the ``/etc/chef-server`` folder on the server after it is created.